That-Dev-Girl-Archives/jhalabi.com-old/resume/index.md

 **Senior Javascript Front-End Developer**
 _January 2016 – present_

-* Working with a team of developers and designers to build responsive, accessible, and UX-focused Drupal 7 themes for the university’s school and department sites, using HTML, CSS, Bootstrap 4, Javascript, and PHP.
+* Converting the university's Drupal themes into WordPress using HTML5, Sass, Twig, React, and PHP.
+* Building custom Gutenberg blocks and WordPress plugins for specialized content and admin needs.
 * Developing custom Javascript functionality for individual department websites.
+* Built responsive and accessible Drupal 7 themes for the university’s school and department sites using HTML, CSS, Bootstrap 4, Javascript, and PHP.
-* Leading the university’s accessibility development efforts.
+* Led the university’s accessibility development efforts during an OCR review in 2017.

 ### That Dev Girl
 **Founder & Lead Developer**